주 콘텐츠로 건너뛰기

 Creating the best FAQ page is the first step to a self-service solution.
 But to get the most out of your FAQ software, consider turning questions into macros in your ticketing system to provide automated responses during customer chats.

-Or consider building out training videos, community forums, or a how-to article series.
-Once you’re offering multiple self-service channels, you’ll be well on your way to forming a comprehensive help center that empowers your customers to find their own solutions.
+Once you’re offering an omnichannel customer self-service portal powered by intelligent automation, you’ll be well on your way to forming a comprehensive help center that empowers your customers to find their own solutions while reducing support workload through smart AI assistance.